and0125/and0125/README.md

 👋 Hi!
 I’m Aaron Dantley @and0125.

-## Career Objective
+## About Me

-Efficient problem-solver with experience in project/product management, data engineering and data science, systems engineering, ETL and API development roles.
+I'm an efficient problem-solver with experience in project/product management, data engineering and data science, systems engineering, ETL and API development roles.
 Combined with a proven knowledge of statistical analysis and data visualization, cross-functional team building and leadership, as well as technical writing and communication.
 Aiming to leverage my skills into technical product management, focusing on data science/data engineering roles.

 ## Personal Statement and Current Projects